-Well, even though I can’t figure out their sleep patterns, I can figure out how to get them to eat salad…
+I can’t figure out their sleep patterns, but I can figure out how to get them to eat salad…

 Oh and stay tuned.
 Coming up soon is this awesome salad…

-But in the meantime, just make the dressing!
+But in the meantime, just make the Greek yogurt barbecue ranch dressing!